Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 ---

-#### Analyzing Network Traffic with Wireshark
+#### Analyzing Network Traffic with Wireshark (RDP)

 When inspecting the traffic of an `RDP` connection, only two RDP requests are sent: a `Negotiate Request` and a `Negotiate Response`.
-The server replies with the protocol to use, e.g., `CredSSP` (Credential Security Support Provider). <cite>Microsoft Docs[^7]</cite>
+The `Negotiate Request` is used by the client to advertise the supported security protocols.

 {{< figure src="/itsi/y3/ex9/images/rdpneg req.png" title="Figure 20: Viewing the RDP Negotiate Request" >}}

+The server replies with the protocol to use based on the client’s advertisement, which in this case is `CredSSP` (Credential Security Support Provider). `CredSSP` provides an encrypted TLS channel, over which the client authenticates using the Simple and Protected Negotiate (SPNEGO) protocol with either Microsoft Kerberos or Microsoft NTLM.

 {{< figure src="/itsi/y3/ex9/images/rdp neg res.png" title="Figure 21: Viewing the RDP Negotiate Response" >}}

+After selecting the protocol, a TLS handshake occurs between the client and the server.
+During this handshake, both parties agree on the TLS version, choose a cipher suite, authenticate the server’s identity via its public key and the digital signature of an SSL certificate authority, and generate session keys in order to use symmetric encryption after the handshake is complete.

 {{< figure src="/itsi/y3/ex9/images/tlshandshake.png" title="Figure 22: Viewing the Handshake and Termination of the Connection" >}}

-- After selecting the protocol, a TLS handshake occurs between the client and the server.
-During this handshake, both parties agree on the TLS version, choose a cipher suite, authenticate the server’s identity via its public key and the digital signature of an SSL certificate authority, and generate session keys in order to use symmetric encryption after the handshake is complete. <cite>Cloudflare[^8]</cite>
+Whether or not the RDP authentication was successful cannot be directly observed, as all communication is wrapped inside encrypted TLS packets, making it appear identical in Wireshark.
+The only indicator is the amount of application data transmitted, from which it can be inferred whether the client briefly connected for authentication only or simply transmitted credentials over the TLS connection before the authentication failed.

+The main difference isn't just the authentication mechanisms (CSPP/TLS vs. GSS-API/NTLMSSP).
+A crucial distinction is how encryption is handled.
+RDP can use TLS to encrypt all traffic, including application data, whereas SMB uses GSS-API to negotiate authentication (often using Kerberos or NTLM) and can encrypt SMB packets directly, especially in newer versions (SMB 3.0+).
+When RDP uses TLS, it creates a TLS tunnel.
+SMB encryption is integrated within the SMB protocol itself. <cite>Microsoft Corporation[^1]</cite> <cite>Wikipedia[^6]</cite>

 ---